rlunde/rlunde/README.md

 ## Tools, Frameworks, Formats, etc.

-### Used for real

-- atom, intellij (and the jetbrains family), vim, vscode, xcode
+- vscode, intellij (and the jetbrains family), vim, xcode
-- confluence, git (and many other version control systems), jira, trello, ...
+- git (and many other version control systems), jira, trello, ...
+- AWS
 - docker, kubernetes
 - html, json, yaml, xml
-- bootstrap, d3, rails, react, redux, spring, vue
+- rails, react, redux, spring, vue

 ## Databases/Datastores

-### Used for real

-- cassandra, dgraph, elasticsearch, mysql, oracle, postgresql, redis, scylladb
+- cassandra, dgraph, elasticsearch, mysql, oracle, postgresql, redis

-### Used for personal projects, or just learning

-- mongodb, neo4j

 ## Things I didn't put here

 1. bash or zsh - I use them all the time, but if I'm going to write a script I'll use python, ruby, perl, ...
-2. xslt - I just don't like it
-3. lisp - a first love, but alas
+2. lisp - a first love, but alas

 ## Top 5 Things I Want To Learn

 1. More AI/ML/NLP
-2. More Python, Vue
+2. More Go, Elixir, Rust, Python
-3. WebAssembly
+3. More AWS, GCP, Azure
 4. More Chinese
 5. More Spanish